srl-labs/learn-srlinux/docs/ndk/guide/dev/go/the-hard-way/processing-config.md

 The `processConfig` function first checks if the `name` field is not an empty string.
 If it is an empty, it means the config name was either deleted or not configured at all.
 In this case we set the `ConfigState` struct to an empty value which should result in the empty state in the SR Linux data store.

 If `name` is set we proceed with calculating the greeting message.
-Remember that we need to retrieve the last-booted-time from the SR Linux system.
+Remember that we need to retrieve the `last-booted` time value from the SR Linux system.
 We do this by calling the `getUptime` function.

 ```{.go title="greeter/app.go"}
 --8<-- "https://raw.githubusercontent.com/srl-labs/ndk-greeter-go/v0.1.0/greeter/app.go:get-uptime"